Intensive Japanese Language

 Track Outline

 With small class sizes of about 15 students, the IJL track allows students to study the Japanese language intensively at a level appropriate to their skills.
 The IJL track’s Japanese language courses provide a well-balanced approach to improving reading, writing, listening, and writing skills from the beginner level all the way to the advanced level of practical academic Japanese skills required for taking university courses.
-While focusing on their Japanese studies, students can also take courses offered through the RCE track.
+While focusing on their Japanese studies, students can also take courses offered through the RCE track if there are spaces still available.

 Offered At Kinugasa Campus (Kyoto)